 Internships at companies supported by START-UP NY allow students to work in an emerging industry venture and participate in a formalized public-private partnership.
-It's the ideal internship for students who want to explore entrepreneurship or learn about life at a technology-based startup.
+It's the ideal internship for students who want to explore entrepreneurship or learn about life at a startup.

 Many of the positions will be paid, either by stipend or hourly wage, and on-campus housing is available.

 The program is open to students from all academic disciplines; however, many of the available internships focus on technology, computer science, innovation and business development.

 Students work a minimum of 150 on-site internship hours over the course of about 12 weeks — typically from late May to mid-August.
 Interns are required to enroll in a 3-credit UAlbany internship course (UUNI-289).

 To be eligible for a SPEED Summer Internship, the applicant must:

 - Be enrolled at any SUNY institution (including community colleges)

 - Have completed at least one year of higher education at your home institution